Laguna Madre (Mexico): Characteristics

 The Laguna Madre is very shallow, with an average depth of only 0.9 m.
 The lagoon is connected to the ocean by only two narrow inlets, so the tidal range – which is already minor in this part of the Gulf of Mexico – is negligible.
+One of the inlets is Boca de Catán.
 Atmospheric effects are much more important than tides in its circulation; its weak currents generally follow the prevailing winds, and these winds can influence the water level by as much as a meter.

 Oceanographically, the Laguna Madre is considered a hypersaline lagoon; this indicates that it is usually much saltier than the ocean, due to being nearly landlocked in a semiarid environment.
 This is because its salinity can vary wildly depending on rainfall and freshwater inflow, from as high as 120 ppt (12%) – over three times saltier than the ocean – to as low as 2 ppt (0.2%) after a heavy rain.

 Flora and fauna

 According to the National Biodiversity Information System of Comisión Nacional para el Conocimiento y Uso de la Biodiversidad (CONABIO) in Laguna Madre and Delta del Río Bravo Flora and Fauna Protection Area there are over 1,515 plant and animal species from which 72 are in at risk category and 51 are exotics.

 Aquatic habitats include mangroves and large areas of seagrass beds with Halodule wrightii and other species.

 Laguna Madre is one of the most important bird wintering habitats in Mexico.
 It is home to 26 species of waterfowl, including grey plover (Pluvialis squatarola), sanderling (Calidris alba), least sandpiper (Calidris minutilla), and piping plover (Charadrius melodus).
 Populations of redhead (Aythya americana) and northern pintail (Anas acuta) number over 100,000 individuals.
 There are 144 resident bird species, including both waterbirds and terrestrial birds.
 It is on the Gulf migratory route, an important migration route for water birds, songbirds, and birds of prey.

 Upland areas are part of the Tamaulipan pastizal, a mosaic of grassland and semi-arid shrubland.
-Characteristic shrubs include mesquite (Prosopis glandulosa), blackbrush (Acacia rigidula), and Castela tortuosa.
+Characteristic shrubs include mesquite (Neltuma glandulosa), blackbrush (Vachellia rigidula), and Castela tortuosa.
 It includes some of the best-preserved areas in the Mexican portion of the pastizal, and serves as a wildlife corridor for large mammals like jaguar, ocelot, oncillo, puma, and lynx.

 Conservation

 Thanks to lobbying and studies done by organizations such as Pronatura Noreste, universities, local governments, and other organizations, with the aid of local communities, in April 2005 the Mexican government declared Laguna Madre and the Río Bravo Delta a flora and fauna protection area.
-The 1.4 million acres (5,700 km²) under legal protection are in the municipalities of Matamoros, San Fernando and Soto la Marina, in the state of Tamaulipas.
+The 1.4 million acres (5,700 km2) under legal protection are in the municipalities of Matamoros, San Fernando and Soto la Marina, in the state of Tamaulipas.
 In 2006 UNESCO declared the area an international biosphere reserve.